Future-Surfer/simple-band-graph-card/README.md

 - Set minimum and maximum Y-axis values
 - Display the current entity value and unit
 - Show the current threshold band in the ribbon
+- Hide visible bands while still using them for colour logic
 - Configure top and bottom ribbon content
 - Style each ribbon segment independently
+- Use band-driven colours for ribbon text
+- Configure separate backgrounds for the card, plot area, top ribbon and bottom ribbon
+- Drive card, plot or ribbon background colours from the current band
 - Configure band label content, position, alignment and styling
 - Place band labels inside or outside the graph area
 - Show optional latest, minimum and maximum value markers
 - Style marker labels and marker label backgrounds
-- Optionally match marker label backgrounds to the current band colour
+- Optionally match marker label colours/backgrounds to the marker value’s band
 - Configure X-axis and Y-axis visibility, position, tick count and label styling
 - Add optional X-grid and Y-grid lines
 - Configure graph line colour, width and opacity
+- Use `line_color_mode: band` to colour the graph line by threshold band
+- Band-coloured lines are split at threshold boundaries and grouped into fewer SVG paths for performance
-- Downsample large history responses automatically for performance
+- Downsample large history responses automatically
 - Show optional debug and performance diagnostics

 ## Installation